AustinClojure/workshop-docs/Pages/6-build-page.md

    [:div.panel-body (hiccup/h (:message message))]])
 ```

-Now our `index-view` looks like:   (we added boostrap css and called map around the list of messages).t
+Now our `index-view` looks like:   (we added boostrap css and called map around the list of messages).

 ```clojure
 (defn index-view